-The most memorable Super Bowl halftime shows of all time
+A look back at the best Super Bowl halftime shows and fashions

 The halftime show has long been popular among viewers, whether they're into football or not, if the perennial Twitter jokes about the game being the opening act for the performer are to be believed.
 Indeed, the most-watched halftime show, Katy Perry in 2015, attracted 118.5 million viewers, while the game itself drew an average audience of 114.4 million viewers.

-This massive audience makes the halftime show a valuable platform for artists to promote designers and spread messages through their costume choices -- sometimes courting controversy and backlash in the process.
+This massive audience makes the halftime show a valuable platform for artists to promote designers and spread messages through their fashion choices -- sometimes courting controversy and backlash in the process.

-Ahead of this year's Super Bowl, here's a look back at some of the most memorable costumes of halftime shows past.
+CNN Style looks back at some of the best fashion of halftime shows past.

 1993 - Michael Jackson rocks the military look